LuxLavalier/LuxLavalier.github.io/assembly/case.md

 1. Gently remove any protective film before proceeding by scraping the edge with a fingernail, thin plastic card, or plastic scraper.
-Do not use a metal object, which could scrape the acrylic.
+Do not use a metal object, which could scratch the acrylic.

    <img src="/assets/img/assembly/case/PXL_20220701_221601286.jpeg" class="img-thumbnail" />